-Administrators can view the activity of a poorly performing device over a period of months and drill down to minute-by-minute wireless activity.
+Administrators can view the activity of a poorly performing device over a period of months and drill down to minuteby-minute wireless activity.
 The system maintains 325 data points per minute for every wireless device.
 Statistics stored by the system include critical device communication and traffic information, channel utilization, signal and noise characteristics, device activity and traffic flow.
 This historical data can be trended and analyzed over configurable time windows.
 The system can re-create a timeline and sequence of events identifying specific instances when performance problems occurred (as depicted in Figure 7).
 Historical association analysis can show how clients have been connecting to APs in the past and identify imbalances, such as over or under utilized APs.
-Historical traffic or periodic problems such as connectivity loss when a microwave oven is operating in the vicinity of an AP (at lunch time).
+Historical traffic analysis can quickly isolate anomalous behaviors, such as a device suddenly sending excessive traffic or periodic problems such as connectivity loss when a microwave oven is operating in the vicinity of an AP (at lunch time).
 Historical channel analysis can determine spare channel capacity and help optimize WLAN frequency planning.
 Historical location tracking can determine the physical location of a device over time, identifying hot zones where the device typically operates, and roaming trajectories for mobile clients.